 During the Summer

-The majority of our Leaders once attended the same camp in which they work, and nearly all have grown up in the neighborhoods served by their camp.
+The majority of our Leaders once attended the same program in which they work, and nearly all have grown up in the neighborhoods served by their program.
 For many, the Junior Counselor position is their first job and/or opportunity to cultivate a sense of community responsibility and leadership skills.
-Our hope is that through our curriculum, the teens will want to take on a greater responsbility during the summer and demonstrate their unique capabilities.
+Our hope is that through our curriculum, the teens will want to take on a greater responsibility during the summer and demonstrate their unique capabilities.
 Most importantly, Leaders! hopes to bring about a generation of youth willing to speak up for themselves and their communities, take meaningful action towards improving their own lives, and to advocate solutions for issues affecting their communities.

 In all, teens in Summer Leaders! receive 50 hours of training (including resume writing, interviewing, financial literacy, and college access), more than 200 hours of one-on-one mentoring, and 12 hours of group mentoring from college students.